egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 +++
 The real fortune you can build is trust.

 By saying what you are going to do - and then do what you said.
+Nothing less, rather a little more.

 Without any hidden agenda, without cutting corners or faking the results, and without covering up your mistakes.